fau-klue/german-reddit-korpus/README.md

    ```
    python3 scripts/lang-classify-comments.py
    ```
-   by default, this creates two files, one with scores for every language and one with scores for likely German comments
+   by default, this creates two files
    ```
-   local/language-scores/comments/RC_{YYYY}-{MM}-lang.tsv.gz
-   local/language-scores/comments/RC_{YYYY}-{MM}-de.tsv.gz
+   local/language-scores/comments/RC_{YYYY}-{MM}-lang.tsv.gz  # scores for every language
+   local/language-scores/comments/RC_{YYYY}-{MM}-de.tsv.gz    # scores for likely German comments only
    ```
-   NB: you can use `--lang` to modify which languages should be extracted
+   you can use `--lang` to modify which languages should be extracted

+# TODO combine steps 3-5
 3. aggregate language scores (for German) monthly per thread and per subreddit
    ```
    Rscript scripts/prop-german-monthly.R